Luigi Macchi

-Aloysius “Luigi” Macchi (3 March 1832, in Viterbo – 29 March 1907, in Rome) was an Italian Catholic nobleman and a Cardinal.
+Aloysius "Luigi" Macchi (3 March 1832, in Viterbo – 29 March 1907, in Rome) was an Italian Catholic nobleman and a Cardinal.

 He was a nephew of Cardinal Vincenzo Macchi.
 In 1859, he was ordained a priest.
 In 1860, he was referendary of the Tribunal of the Apostolic Signature of Grace.
 Pope Leo XIII created him a cardinal in the consistory of 11 February 1889.
-As protodeacon since 1899, Cardinal Macchi announced the election of cardinal Giuseppe Melchiorre Sarto as Pope Pius X at the end of the conclave of 1903 and crowned him on 9 August 1903.
+As cardinal protodeacon since 1899, Cardinal Macchi announced the election of cardinal Giuseppe Sarto as Pope Pius X at the end of the 1903 conclave and crowned him on 9 August 1903.
 Four years later, Cardinal Macchi died after an illness at the age of 75.